-Do I need to Register & TAX my Mobility Vehicle? – If you have a class 3 Mobility Vehicle, the DVLA requires you to register it with them.
+Do I need to Register or Tax my Mobility Vehicle? – If you have a class 3 Mobility Vehicle, the DVLA requires you to register it with them.

-What is a class 3 Mobility Vehicle? – It is a Vehicle (Scooter or Powerchair) that is between 113.5 to 150kgs in weight and can travel faster than 4mph BUT no faster than 8mph.
-It must also be fitted with a switch, or programmed to be able to limit the maximum speed to 4mph so the vehicle can be used on footpaths, and pedestrian areas.
+What is a class 3 Mobility Vehicle? – A vehicle (Scooter or Powerchair) that is between 113.5 to 150kgs in weight and can travel faster than 4mph, but no faster than 8mph.
+It must also be fitted with a switch, or programmed to be able to limit the maximum speed to 4mph so the vehicle can be legally and safely used on footpaths and pedestrian areas.

 How to register a NEW class 3 Mobility Vehicle – Most new vehicles will arrive from the manufacturer with the paperwork you need to register them – this is often found in the box with the charger.
 This form is called a V55/4.
-If your vehicle des not arrive with this paperwork, or if you misplace it, you can obtain another, which can be ordered for FREE from the DVLA by clicking here.
-You may also wish to download the DVLA guide INF210 to help you to fill this paperwork out.
+If your vehicle does not arrive with this paperwork or if you misplace it, you can obtain another copy which can be ordered for FREE from the DVLA by clicking here.
+You may also wish to download the DVLA INF210 Guide to help you to fill this paperwork out.

-Do I have to display the TAX disc – No, since 1 October 2014, the paper tax disc no longer needs to be displayed on a vehicle.
+Do I have to display the TAX disc – No, since 1 October 2014 you no longer need to display a paper tax disc on a vehicle.

 How much will the TAX cost? – Road TAX for class 3 Mobility Vehicles is currently FREE.